insilmaril/vym/README-layout.md

 - A container with a HeadingObj is currently parent item to the HO and also all QGraphicsTextItems within the HO

+- Containers are no longer part of a BranchObj, but become their own structures.
+In the end they will probably replace the current MapObj and inherited classes.

+  So far there are these container types:

+    - BaseContainer
+    - BranchContainer
+    - HeadingContainer (still pointing to a HeadingObj)

 Open questions
 --------------